How Does Solar Work?

 Earn money from your solar panels – by signing up to the SEG system and do Grid trading.
 Note that the SEG only applies to people who installed their solar panels after 31st March 2019.
 Some energy providers are offering around 5.5p/kWh of exported electricity, with a 4kWp solar panel system could make around £340 per year!
 This is just another great way to encourage people to use renewable energy to power their homes.

-To help as many people get the most out of their energy – click the button below to apply:
+We are here to help as many people get the most out of their energy – to apply, click the button below:

 Our Solar Installs